 The Coalition Against Conversion Therapy works to ensure the principles of the MOU are upheld by the practitioners and training organisations represented by its member organisations, as well as consulting with the government to support the development of policies that may help to end conversion therapy.

-If members of the public have evidence of UKCP members offering conversion therapies, they are encouraged to make a complaint.
+If any members of the public have evidence of UKCP members offering conversion therapies, we encourage you to make a complaint.